 (Pocket-lint) - The EPSON International Pano Awards is dedicated to panoramic photography with artwork from photographers from all over the world being submitted and judged each year.

-These entrants were all in with a hope of winning thousands of dollars in case prizes and printers and projectors from EPSON.
+The entries for the 2021 competition are now open, with entrants in with the hope of winning thousands of dollars in case prizes and printers and projectors from EPSON.

 This magnificent photograph from Colin Leonhardt comes from Australia and shows the fascinating patterns created by mine waste in the Western part of the country.
 A wonderfully colourful panoramic view with an aerial twist.

-The image was chosen as the runner-up in the Open Competition for this year's EPSON International Pano Awards,
+The image was chosen as the runner-up in the Open Competition for 2020's EPSON International Pano Awards.

 A peaceful view from an early morning Venice shows a panorama that includes a magnificent sunrise over the man-made landscape.
 We love the sunlight breaking through the nearby arches.